Karrot96/DevOps-Course-Starter/README.md

 poetry install
 ```

+After this create a `.env` file in the `todo_app` folder that matches the `.env.template`.
+The current app is only supported running on Linux

 ## MongoDB

 To set up MongoDB add your username, password, mongo url and default database to the relevent environment variables.